 Chocolate Ganache For Drip Cakes

-The perfect chocolate ganache consistency for drip cakes using milk, semi-sweet, or dark chocolate.
+The perfect chocolate ganache consistency for drip cakes using semi-sweet chocolate, with ratios for white chocolate, dark chocolate, and milk chocolate included.

-- 1 cup (183g) chocolate chips (Milk or Semi-Sweet) or a bar chopped up into bits
+- 1 cup (185g) semi-sweet chocolate chips, or a bar chopped up into bits

 - 1 cup (240ml) heavy whipping cream